 The Ducati Owners Club GB was started up in 1974, by the late Steve Finch, who had a lifelong passion for the Italian bikes.
 During the course of the first few weeks, yours truly sent his £1.50 membership fee off to Steve, and there commenced a 30 year association with the best Ducati club in the world.
 During those first weeks, I remember discussing with Steve (who only lived about 30 miles away) the subject of a "newsletter", and what to call it.
 Taking inspiration from other one make clubs, like the Norton owners (who's mag was called Roadholder) and the AJS club (Jampot) I suggested something that would be unique to Ducati's, descriptive, short and snappy.
 Whether anyone else in the club that Steve spoke to had the same suggestion is impossible to say now, but in September 1974, whilst the club membership only numbered around 40-50, the first issue of “Desmo” (the name I suggested for the club magazine) was printed as a four-page newsletter.

 (It is our aim to eventually have a PDF copy of every issue of Desmo available on the website.
-Work has started on this, and some old copies of Desmo can now be viewed in the Memberzone)
+Work is almost complete on this and only 1 copy now remains missing these can now be viewed in the Desmo Archive)

 Desmo no.3 was the last one produced by Steve, who appealed for someone to take over the running of the club, and so in early

 1975, I volunteered to do so, and started a spell as "Editor" of Desmo (from no.4 on) and club Secretary, as the first Comittee was formed, drawing on other local Ducati owners of my acquaintance in Paul Smith (Chairman) and Helen Boyes ( Treasurer).
 At this time the club numbered around 80 members.
 Mick Walker became the first Club President.